-Multiplying the entire surface area of the ash ponds (200 acres) plus one-half of the total dike crest area (approximately 5 acres) by the total rainfall of the design storm gives a total accumulated storm water volume of approximately 195 acre-ft.
+Multiplying the entire surface area of the ponds (200 acres) plus one-half of the total dike crest area (approximately 5 acres) by the total rainfall of the design storm gives a total accumulated storm water volume of approximately 195 acre-ft.
 Adding the flow of CCR plus sluice water from normal plant operations (2.6 million gpd, or approximately 8 acre-ft/day), the total liquid volume that must be safely contained is approximately 203 acre-ft.
 For the purposes of this evaluation it was assumed that no water was discharged to Coleto Creek Reservoir.
-Based on the wind and wave run-up estimates (Section 3.0), 1.7 feet of freeboard should be available above the elevation of containment of the design storm rainfall event.
-Therefore, since the low point of the perimeter dike is approximately elevation 139.7, the rain event should be contained within or below elevation 138.0 (maximum surcharge pool elevation).
-And, based on Table 1 data it appears the design storm event can be contained within the interval between elevations 136.1 and 138.0, therefore, the maximum storage pool elevation should be maintained at or below elevation 136.1.
-The maximum storage pool elevation of 136.1 NAVD88 equates to a staff gauge reading of 135.7.
+Based on the wind and wave run-up estimates (Section 3.0), 1.7 ft of freeboard should be available above the elevation of containment of the design storm rainfall event.
+Therefore, since the low point of the perimeter dike is approximately elevation 139.7 ft, the rain event should be contained within or below elevation 138.0 ft (maximum surcharge pool elevation).
+And, based on Table 1 data, the design storm event can be contained within the interval between elevations 136.1 ft and 138.0 ft.
+The maximum storage pool elevation of 136.1 ft NAVD88 equates to a staff gauge reading of 135.7 ft.